mauricehuguenin/enso_diabatic_fluxes/README.md

 __Fig.
 14__: Create lag regression with Fig14_lag_regression_of_wwv_terms_and_N34.m while loading in the saved time series from the data/WMT_time_series_1979-2016.mat workspace

 __Fig.
 15__: First I visualize as a bar plot the values saved in data/WMT_time_series_1979-2016.mat with python (Fig15_visualizing_script_barplot.py) and then add the individual bar plots together in Fig15_barplot_wwv_contributing_terms.pptx.
-Fig15_visualizing_script_barplot.py acts as an example, the scripts for the five other events are virtually identical (except for the data which I inserted).
-I choose this approach with eight different scripts as it was the fastest.
+Fig15_visualizing_script_barplot.py acts as an example, the scripts for the five other events are, except for the hard-coded data, identical.
+I choose this approach with a separate script for each event as it was the fastest that worked the first time.

 # Data folder